 Then I lay each dry and perfectly seasoned pork chop into the hot skillet.
 Your skillet and oil must be HOT to get the quick sear you’re looking for.
 When the meat is caramelized to a deep, rich brown (2 or 3 minutes), it’s ready to turn.

 Flip each piece over and allow them to brown on the other side.
-Once both sides are perfectly seared, I place a lid on the skillet to complete the cooking.
+Once both sides are perfectly seared, I place a lid on the skillet, reduce the heat to medium or medium/low, and complete the cooking.
 This step is so important.
 We want to bring the meat up to temperature quickly without over cooking it.

 Pork is safe to eat and should be removed from the pan when the internal temperature is 145°.
 That is considered medium rare but it is going to continue cooking from residual heat, as it rests.
 Trust me!
 I do NOT eat rare meat.
 But, if you cook beyond this point your meat will be dry and tough.
 After the second side is seared and the lid put on the pan, you could hit that temperature within 8–10 minutes and surely will within 15.
 I use a *digital meat thermometer and begin checking around the 8‑minute mark, so I can be 100% sure I’m not overcooking the meat.